The WWF is run at a local level by the following offices...

 FLR349 Fund is a fund that has been developed based on the King’s Philosophy of “Three Forests, Four Benefits” and the development of a value chain which could become a model for farmers living in watershed areas.
 The FLR349 Fund helps farmers turn their agricultural operation from forest-encroaching mono-agriculture with intensive use of chemicals into the “Three Forests, Four Benefits” agricultural system which helps to restore the environment by stopping the destruction of top soil.
 Farmers learn to grow perennial trees, fruit trees, vegetables and herbs in a mixed system that is sustainable, and which replenishes the soil.
 Such plantations function like carbon sinks and water reservoirs which make possible the production of diverse and safe foods for consumption.
 It helps to empower farmers and their community, helps to reduce their living expenses, and helps to keep them healthy.
 As a result, they can break free from the endless cycle of debt that has trapped many farmers in our current food system.
 This system is consistent with the UN Sustainable Development Goals (SDGs).

-The efforts of the FLR349 funding programme has already helped achieved some big successes for farmers in project sites, Mae Chaem and Nan in Northern Thailand.
+The efforts of the FLR349 funding programme has already helped achieve some big successes for farmers in project sites, Mae Chaem and Nan in Northern Thailand.
 Read more about the progress below:

 Mae Chaem, Chiang Mai